(Revised January 2014)

 The National Association of Insurance Commissioners (NAIC) also publishes a booklet called "A Shopper's Guide to Long-Term Care Insurance."
 It is available by calling the California Department of Insurance at 1-800-927-HELP (4357).
 There are detailed worksheets in the NAIC publication that may help you choose the coverage you need.

-Long-term care involves the assistance or supervision you may need when you are not able to do some of the basic "activities of daily living" (ADLs) like bathing, dressing or moving from a bed to a chair.
+Long-term care involves the assistance or supervision you may need when you are not able to do some of the basic "activities of daily living" (ADLs) which are, generally, eating, continence, bathing, dressing or moving from a bed to a chair.
 You might need assistance with ADLs if you suffer from an injury like a broken hip, an illness, a stroke or from advanced age and frailty.
 Other people may need long-term care because of mental deterioration, called "cognitive impairment" that can be caused by Alzheimer's Disease, other mental illness or brain disorders.

 Long-term care is sometimes called "custodial care" or "personal care."
-Formal long-term care (the kind of care you must pay for) is most often provided by skilled and unskilled workers.
-Unskilled workers are often supervised by skilled medical personnel such as registered nurses.
+Formal long-term care (the kind of care you must pay for) is provided by skilled and unskilled workers.
+Unskilled workers are sometimes supervised by skilled medical personnel such as registered nurses.
 Informal long-term care is frequently provided by unpaid family members and friends.

 Long-term care services can be provided in your own home, in a community program like an Adult Day Care Center, in an assisted living facility licensed as a Residential Care Facility (RCF) or a Residential Care Facility for the Elderly (RCFE) or in a nursing home.